andrewwintersdesign/weatherbee-app/README.md

 # weatherbee app

+This application is a work in progress.
+It consumes OpenMeteo open source weather API to display current conditions and 2 and 7 day forecasts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

 ## Available Scripts